 I’ve always appreciated logos as creative by-products of companies to present themselves visually – from simple vector graphics to intricate designs reminiscent of medieval coat-of-arms.
 Interestingly, logo design proves that human beings are indeed visual beings.
 We easily recognize something based on its color, shape, and orientation – once we see and experience something it’s likely that we’ll never forget it.

 Well, the world as we see it is bland and boring.
 That’s why people – the creative and the misfits – recreate these logos into something humorous and witty.
-The logo parodies created by artists are often seen on different media but the bulk of them are stored online: A place where everyone can see, yet no one can remove it.
+The logo parodies created by artists are often seen on different media but the bulk of them are stored online: A place where everyone can see, yet no one can remove.

-Johnny Label’s Striding Man logo is recognized as a brand of high-quality whisky.
+Johnny Label’s Striding Man logo is recognized as a brand of high-quality whiskey.
 The Striding Man’s forward walk reminds us of forward thinking and, after a few glasses, will keep you wobbling from your doorstep to your bed.

-DreamWorks Animations logo features a child sitting on a crescent moon while fishing – this parody of the logo however is a reference to the Bleach anime series’ main antagonist and master manipulator (animator) within the series, SōsukeAizen.
+DreamWorks Animations logo features a child sitting on a crescent moon while fishing – this parody of the logo, however, is a reference to the Bleach anime series’ main antagonist and master manipulator (animator) within the series, SōsukeAizen.

 L’Oreal Paris is well-known for its hair and skin products, providing women confidence and youth.
 The parodied logo of L’Oreal, L’IreelApparence means The Unreal Appearance in French.

 The Coca-Cola Company is well-known for the dynamic ribbon and Spencerian script used in its logo.
 The company is also known for its HUGE budget when it comes to advertising – a whopping $2 billion for ad spending, now it’s time to open a bottle of coke and enjoy commercialism.